Formula 1: Drive to Survive season 1

 The first season of Formula 1: Drive to Survive documents the 2018 Formula One World Championship.
-It ran for 10 episodes and aired on Netflix on 8 March 2019.
+It ran for 10 episodes and aired on Netflix on 8 March 2019, all of which were available on the same date.

 Premise and release

 The 10-part series is the "first to truly immerse the audience inside the cockpits, the paddock and the lives of the key players in Formula 1".
 The series covers the 2018 Formula One World Championship and has "unparalleled and exclusive access to the world's fastest drivers, team principals and owners, as well as Formula 1's own management team".

-The trailer for the first season was released on 20 February 2019, and on 8 March 2019 the series premiered on Netflix.
+The trailer for the first season was released on 20 February 2019, and on 8 March 2019 the series premiered on Netflix with all 10 episodes released on the same date.